-Lecture contact hours (incl. seminars, discussions) No Topic full-time studies part-time studies distance learning 296.
+Lecture contact hours (incl. seminars, discussions) No Topic full-time studies part-time studies distance learning 299.
+Types of documents.
+Validation of HTML documents.
+2 1 1 300.
 CSS technology.
 Cascading and Inheritance.
 Selectors and types thereof.
-4 2 1 297.
+4 2 1 301.
 CSS parameters and values thereof.
 Units.
-4 3 1 298.
+4 3 1 302.
 CSS media parameters.
 Use of CSS in modelling website pages.
-6 4 1 299.
+6 4 1 303.
 JavaScript language, syntax, variables, language constructions.
-4 2 1 300.
+4 2 1 304.
 JavaScript object-oriented programming.
 Embedded classes, creation of user classes.
-2 1 1 301.
+2 1 1 305.
 Document Object Model (DOM) and use thereof.
 Tag events and processing thereof in JavaScript.
-4 2 1 302.
+4 2 1 306.
 Introduction to jQuery library of JavaScript.
 2 1 1 Total: 36 20 10 tudy form Type of independent work Form of control 1) The first stage of website development: elaboration of website structure, web page model, and description of the design.
 Written project Compulsory reading according to the indicated sections (source 1: chapters 2 - 9 or source 1: chapters 1 - 6).
 Reading of the indicated internet resources. full-time studies 2) The second stage of website development: writing the code of a website in HTML, creating of CSS code and joining it with the HTML code according to the elaborated website models and designs, validation of the code, and testing of the website pages in various browsers.
 Written project Compulsory reading according to the indicated sections (source 1: chapters 11 - 15, 17 or source 11: chapters 1 - 13).
+Reading of the indicated internet resources. part-time studies 1) The first stage of website development: elaboration of website structure, web page model, and description of the design.
+Written project Compulsory reading according to the indicated sections (source 1: chapters 2 - 9 or source 1: chapters 1 - 6).
 Reading of the indicated internet resources.
-1) The first stage of website development: elaboration of website structure, web page model, and description of the design.
-Written project Compulsory reading according to the indicated sections (source 1: chapters 2 - 9 or source 1: chapters 1 - 6).
-Reading of the indicated internet resources. part-time studies 2) The second stage of website development: writing the code of a website in HTML, creating of CSS code and joining it with the HTML code according to the elaborated website models and designs, validation of the code, and testing of the website pages in various browsers.
+2) The second stage of website development: writing the code of a website in HTML, creating of CSS code and joining it with the HTML code according to the elaborated website models and designs, validation of the code, and testing of the website pages in various browsers.
 Written project Compulsory reading according to the indicated sections (source 1: chapters 11 - 15, 17 or source 11: chapters 1 - 13).
-Reading of the indicated internet resources. distance learning 1) The first stage of website development: elaboration of website structure, web page model, and description of the design.
-Written project
+Reading of the indicated internet resources.

+The first stage of website development: elaboration of website structure, web page model, and description of the design.
 Compulsory reading according to the indicated sections (source 1: chapters 2 - 9 or source 1: chapters 1 - 6).
 Reading of the indicated internet resources.
-2) The second stage of website development: writing the code of a website in Written project HTML, creating of CSS code and joining it with the HTML code according to the elaborated website models and designs, validation of the code, and testing of the website pages in various browsers.
-Compulsory reading according to the indicated sections (source 1: chapters 11 - 15, 17 or source 11: chapters 1 - 13).
+Written project distance learning 2) The second stage of website development: writing the code of a website in HTML, creating of CSS code and joining it with the HTML code according to the elaborated website models and designs, validation of the code, and testing of the website pages in various browsers.
+Written project Compulsory reading according to the indicated sections (source 1: chapters 11 - 15, 17 or source 11: chapters 1 - 13).
 Reading of the indicated internet resources.